Buster Merryfield: Early life

 He followed a strict fitness regime of daily press-ups and swimming sessions.
-As a boxer, he was a British schoolboy champion in the 1936 and Southern Command army champion in 1945.
+As a boxer, he was a British schoolboy champion in 1936 and Southern Command army champion in 1945.
 He was also an amateur football player and Millwall supporter, regularly attending games at the Old Den.
-In contrast to his pipe-smoking and rum-drinking character Uncle Albert, Merryfield was a teetotaler and nonsmoker his entire life.
+In contrast to his pipe-smoking and rum-drinking character Uncle Albert, Merryfield was a teetotaller and non-smoker his entire life.

 Career

-Before turning professional as an actor Merryfield was a keen amateur actor and director.
+Before turning professional as an actor, Merryfield was a keen amateur actor and director.
 His productions of John Osborne's The Entertainer (1966), The World–My Canvas (1968) by Ruth Dixon and A View from the Bridge (1969) by Arthur Miller, for the now-defunct amateur theatre group the Characters, won Best Play at the Woking Drama Festival in 1966, 1968 and 1969 respectively.
 He also won the Best Actor trophy for his roles in The Entertainer and The World–My Canvas.

-Merryfield became a professional actor at the age of 57 after having worked for the Westminster Bank for nearly 40 years.
+Merryfield became a professional actor at the age of 57, after having worked for the Westminster Bank for nearly 40 years.
 He began work there on 11 July 1938 and passed his banking exams in 1939.
 During his time with the bank, he reached the position of senior area manager, but his banking career was interrupted by his war service.
 He spent the war in the army, where his physique allowed him to become a PT and jungle-warfare instructor.
 Awarded an emergency commission in the Royal Artillery on 13 March 1942, Merryfield was promoted to the rank of second lieutenant.
-It was during the war that he discovered his love of acting when he served as an entertainments officer staging shows for the troops.
+During the war, he discovered his love of acting when he served as an entertainment officer staging shows for the troops.